 For more information about veterans education benefits, see the Veterans Education Benefits section and the VA website at www.gibill.va.gov.
-You can also contact the Veterans Resource Office, located at the Student Life Center in the Winnet Student Life Building, Room S1-19, for more information and services to help you achieve your goals at the College.
-For more information, email vro@ccp.edu.
+You can also contact the Veterans Resource Center, located on the ground level of the Bonnell Building, Room BG-43, for more information and services to help you achieve your goals at the College.
+For more information, email Veterans Resource Center.